artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 :ref:`Back to top <maintenance-cli-tools>`

+.. _cli-tools-data-integrity:

 Find data integrity issues
 ==========================

+AtoM can occasionally end up with missing or incorrect information in the database when large operations fail or are aborted mid-process - for example, attempting a large :ref:`move <move-archival-description>`, :ref:`publication status update <publish-archival-description>`, or :ref:`import <import-export>` via the web-based :term:`user interface`, and having it time out before the task completes.

-Tries to find data integrity issues in the AtoM database, and attempts to repair them if requested.
+This task tries to find data integrity issues in the AtoM database, and attempts to repair them if requested.

 .. code:: bash